Lynching of Richard Dickerson

-The Richard Dickerson lynching happened in Springfield, Ohio on 7 March 1904.
-Dickerson aka Richard Dollon was an African American described as an "itinerant Kentuckian" who was being held for the fatal shooting of white Police Sergeant Charles B. Collis.
-The local authorities were unable to protect Dickerson from a large mob of angry white people who broke into the jail and seized and lynched him.
-The next night there were riots and attacks on black-owned businesses.
+The lynching of Richard Dickerson took place in Springfield, Ohio, on March 7, 1904.
+Dickerson was an African American man arrested for the fatal shooting of a white police officer, Charles B. Collis.
+A mob broke into the jail and seized and lynched Dickerson.
+Riots and attacks on Black-owned businesses followed.

 Background

 Between 1902 and 1904 eleven African Americans were lynched in Springfield, Ohio.
 Most of those charged in the crimes received light sentences.

-Dickerson came to Springfield from Cynthiana, Kentucky.
-Some people who knew him spoke of his "bad reputation".
-On Sunday, 6 March 1904, he had an altercation with a woman whom he called his wife, and he asked policeman Charles B. Collis to help him retrieve something from her.
-Next Dickerson was said to have shot his wife and then spun around and shot Patrolman Collis.
-When word spread there was talk of lynching Dickerson.
+Dickerson, also known as Richard Dollon, came to Springfield from Cynthiana, Kentucky.
+Some people who knew him spoke of his "bad reputation."
+On Sunday, 6 March 1904, he had an altercation with a woman whom he called his wife, and he asked police sergeant Charles B. Collis to help him retrieve something from her.
+Next, Dickerson was alleged to have shot his wife and then spun around and shot Collis.
+When word spread, there was talk of lynching Dickerson.

-The next day, Monday, 7 March 1904, Collis died from his wounds and the mob resolved to lynch Dickerson.
-Members of the Anti Mob and lynch -law association implored the Sheriff to ask for help, but the sheriff said he could protect the prisoner.
+The next day, Monday, March 7, 1904, Collis died from his wounds, and the mob resolved to lynch Dickerson.
+Members of the Anti-Mob and Lynch-Law Association implored the sheriff to ask for help, but the sheriff said he could protect the prisoner.